 In celebration of this achievement, sculptor and artist David Mach also unveiled ‘Flying Haggis,’ which was commissioned by the Centre for Robert Burns Studies.
 ‘Flying Haggis’ features crowdsourced images and footage of Burns Suppers from around the world, many of which were held virtually due to the COVID-19 pandemic.
 First time in the history of art and heritage, the artwork's official reveal was hosted on the Edify Virtual Reality platform and live streamed to audience of over 700 attendees from 49 countries.

 Edify’s CEO and co-founder, Martin McDonnell, said: “It's inspiring to be working with Dr. Mackay and the University of Glasgow to bring Robert Burns's poem and the wild imagery of "Alloway's auld haunted kirk" to life in virtual reality.

 “VR represents a step-change for heritage and arts professionals, enabling them to create immersive, interactive experiences that showcase the past and works of art in unprecedented ways; fostering learning, creativity, and collaboration, and removing the limitations of physical environments, time, or distance.
-But the really exciting part for us at Edify is the unique opportunity to engage with a global audience, using the superpowers of VR to share an experience that would be impossible to take part in any other way.”
+But the really exciting part for us at Edify is the unique opportunity to engage with a global audience and, using the superpowers of VR, share an experience that would be impossible to take part in any other way.”

 Want to experience Burns Beyond Reality for yourself?
 Download Edify’s new BETA app to see “Alloway’s auld haunted kirk” and much more in VR.